see-mike-out/erie-documentation/docs/tone/tone.md

 #### Sampling a sound, using a synth, or providing a Periodic Wave form

-Set the `type` as the name of the sampled sound or synth instrument as defined in the top-level `sampling`, `synth`, or `wave` object.
+Set the `type` as the name of a sampled sound, synth instrument, or periodic wave as defined in the top-level `sampling`, `synth`, or `wave` object.
 Make sure to not use the overlapping names.
 Erie searches the instrument by looking at the named instrument list, the `wave` object, the `synth` object, and the `sampling` object, in this order.